dvndrsn/dvndrsn.github.io/_drafts/2018-01-30-devops-is-happiness-and-a-rubber-chicken.markdown

 ---
 layout:   "post"
 title:    "DevOps happiness is a Rubber Chicken"
 subtitle: "The Real Meaning of DevOps"
 author:   "Dave Anderson"
 date:     "2018-01-30 17:03"
+tags:     projects
+project:  "The Rabbit Hole Podcast"
 ---

 The awesome and talented human Brian Guthrie recently had [a great rant on twitter][brian-devops-rant] about The Real Meaning of DevOps.
 It was wonderful to have a [discussion with him about it][episode-transcripts] on the [podcast][podcast].